rradczewski/ymmv/about.md

  - you would like to host a workshop for your employees on a plethora of topics, be it JavaScript, EventSourcing or Craftsmanship values in general
  - you want to host a coderetreat in your company

 I'm very fond of a professional relationship with my clients.
 Mutual trust and openness are the most important aspect of a business relationship for me.
-I will ask you to be part of the team from day one and to expect me to challenge aspects of your company where I see potential for improvements.
+I will ask you to establish me as part of the team from day one and to expect me to challenge aspects of your company where I see potential for improvements.

 If you're interested in working with me, please send me a mail at [hello@craftswerk.io](mailto:hello@craftswerk.io).
 I prefer talking to the people I'd work with, so I'd kindly ask external recruiters to not contact me.